-Business Day

-A Day on which commercial banks are generally open for business in
+Business Day A day on which commercial banks are generally open for business in London.

-London.

-Creation Unit 10,000 Shares, unless determined otherwise by the Manager.
+Creation Unit 30,000 Shares, unless determined otherwise by the Manager.

 Dealing Day Each Business Day (provided that any day on which 30% or more of the markets on which constituents in the Index are listed or traded are closed, such Business Day shall not be a Dealing Day).
-A list of the out in the table below.
+A list of the Fund's Dealing Days is available from the as set out in the table below.